dpshelio/debugging-workshop/exercises/ex3_memory/README.md

 We can see that indeed `sum` (=42975) does not equal `(N * (N + 1) * (2 * N + 1)) / 6` (=42925).
 For
 some reason our sum is 50 larger than it should be, but we still don't know why.

-We can use `backtrace` to see our current position in the stackframe.
+We can use `backtrace` to see our current position in the stack frame.
 This will essentially show us a history of where we have come from, which functions were called to lead us to where we are now.

 ```